Graduate Department of Civil and Environmental Engineering

 • Three letters of recommendation;

-• An essay of intent stating goals and reasons for pursuing the PhD degree; and
+• A statement of purpose outlining the goals and reasons for pursuing the PhD degree; and

 • If requested, an interview by the Graduate Committee or its representatives.